Venryx/postgraphile-live-query-demos/README.md

 1) Start the demo's server by running: `npm start server.[base/patches]` (replace bracket-text with server choice)

-2) Start the demo client/webpage, by navigating your browser to: http://localhost:2345
+2) Start the demo's client/webpage, by navigating your browser to: http://localhost:2345

 ## Todo App demo